-- Student and family are registered in a Catholic parish in one of the above-mentioned areas.
+- Student and family must be registered in a Catholic parish in one of the above-mentioned areas.

-- Student attends fourth grade at a Catholic parish elementary school, or fourth grade in a public, private school or home school in one of the above geographic areas and has applied for admission into fifth grade at a Catholic parish elementary school in one of these areas.
-Confirmation of admission to a Catholic school must be attached to your completed Knott Scholarship application when submitted.
+- Student attends fourth grade at a Catholic parish elementary school, or fourth grade in a public, private school or home school in one of the above geographic areas and has applied for admission into fifth grade at a Catholic elementary school in one of these same geographic areas.
+Confirmation of admission to a Catholic school must be included in your Knott Scholarship application when submitted.

-- ‘Eligibility for a Knott Scholarship’ means initial eligibility.
-Qualified students fall into the range of many high achieving students.
+- ‘Eligibility’ for a Knott Scholarship’ means initial eligibility.
+Qualified students will fall into the range of many other high achieving students.
 Meeting initial eligibility criteria does not mean a student will receive a scholarship.

 - Students exempt from tuition due to a parent’s employment by the school or parish are eligible to apply for a Knott Scholarship.
 Scholarship payments must be applied to that student’s tuition.
 The school has the discretion to apply its exemption to other expenses.

 - Students are ranked according to the data submitted.
-We do not accept letters of recommendation.
-Results will not be given or discussed by phone or email at any time.
+We do not accept nor do we read letters of recommendation or support.

 - BY APPLYING FOR A KNOTT SCHOLARSHIP, STUDENTS, PARENTS, GUARDIANS AND SCHOOL PERSONNEL AGREE THAT ALL INFORMATION RECEIVED BY THE KNOTT SCHOLARSHIP FUNDS, FROM ANY SOURCE, IS STRICTLY CONFIDENTIAL AND WILL NOT BE DISCLOSED TO ANYONE, INCLUDING BUT NOT LIMITED TO APPLICANTS, PARENTS, GUARDIANS OR SCHOOL PERSONNEL.
 ALL DECISIONS ARE FINAL.

 Knott Scholarships are based primarily on outstanding academic achievement.
 However, a small amount of credit may be given for extreme financial need.
-You must meet all requirements stated above, including all academic requirements, before financial need is considered.
+The applicant must meet all requirements stated above, including all academic requirements, before financial need is considered.

 To determine eligibility for this credit we use the Parents’ Financial Statement (PFS) distributed through School and Student Service for Financial Aid of Princeton, NJ.
-If you submit the Parents’ Financial Statement to School and Student Service, you must attach a copy of your 2012 (not 2013) Federal Income Tax return, including all schedules if used (failure to do this will disqualify you from financial need consideration.), to your completed Knott Scholarship application when you submit it to our office.
-IF YOU DO NOT SUBMIT A PFS, WE DO NOT NEED ANY TAX INFORMATION.
-Click here here to access the PFS form.
+If you submit the Parents’ Financial Statement to School and Student Service, you may be asked to send a copy of your 2018 (not 2019) Federal Income Tax return, including all schedules if used, to the Knott Scholarship offices prior to receiving an award.
+The PFS form and the code you will need to use it are embedded in the portal application (see link below under “HOW TO APPLY”).

-All completed elementary scholarship applications must be in our office no later than 5:00 p.m.
-Tuesday, March 25, 2014.
+All completed elementary scholarship applications must be in our office no later than 5:00 p.m. on FRIDAY, March 20, 2020.
 Applications received after that date will not be processed regardless of the reason for delay.
-Announcement of results will be made by letter mailed on or about Tuesday, April 15, 2014.
+Announcement of results will be on or about FRIDAY, April 3, 2020.